lhz0728/Supermarket-dataset/readme.md

-# Sale dataset
+# Vegetables sale dataset

-A sale data in a supermarket in China, Zhejiang, Hangzhou.
+A sale data of vegetables in a supermarket in China, Zhejiang, Hangzhou.